hadley/data-housing-crisis/construction-housing-units/readme.md

 * Housing Units
 * Valuation

-Data can be found at [Census](http://www.census.gov/const/C40/Table3/tb3v0009.txt)
+Data can be found at [Census](http://www.census.gov/const/C40/Table3/) plus the file name.